From quantum time to manifestly covariant QFT: On the need for a quantum-action-based quantization: Spacetime classical and quantum mechanics

 We see that the partial trace of $\mathcal{R}$ over a time slice yields the quantum state evolved to the complement time.
 These are precisely the requirements proposed in \cite{horsman2017can} for a quantum state over time, here recovered from the exponential of the quantum action multiplied on the left by the initial state.
 In \cite{horsman2017can} the hermiticity condition was also imposed.
 As a matter of fact, among other proposals, the authors considered as a candidate for state over time the operator $(\mathcal{R}+\mathcal{R}^\dag)/2$.
 It turns out that relaxing the hermiticity condition is quite insightful.
 To show this let us first notice that Eq.\ \eqref{eq:partialtr} does not fully determine $\mathcal{R}$.
 Instead, one can uniquely define $\mathcal{R}$ by imposing all spacetime correlators ${\rm Tr}[\mathcal{R}A\otimes B]$.
 With our definition we have ${\rm Tr}[\mathcal{R}A\otimes B]=\langle \psi|B(t)A|\psi\rangle$ while ${\rm Tr}[\mathcal{R}^\dag A\otimes B]=\langle \psi|AB(t)|\psi\rangle$.
 We see that $\mathcal{R}$ corresponds to time-ordered evolution, $\mathcal{R}^\dag$ corresponds to anti-time ordered ones.
 This is particularly useful as it implies ${\rm Tr}[(\mathcal{R}-\mathcal{R}^\dag)A\otimes B]=\langle \psi|[B(t),A]|\psi\rangle$ showing that \emph{non-hermiticity is a signature of causality}.
 This is in striking contrast with standard quantum states defined at a given time but separated in space, for which necessarily $[A,B]=0$ (for all local operators on different subsystems) implying $\rho-\rho^\dag=0$.
 Moreover, if we now define $\mathcal{R}$ for arbitrary many time and space slices (see \cite{diaz2025spacetime} for details): with $|\psi\rangle$ and $H$ acting on $\otimes_x h_x$, ${\rm Tr}_{\text{all-spacetime}}[(\mathcal{R}-\mathcal{R}^\dag) A_x B_y]={\rm Tr}_{xy}[(\mathcal{R}_{xy}-\mathcal{R}^\dag_{xy}) A_x B_y]$ where the sub-indices $x,y$ in the operators indicate the Hilbert space in which they act while $\mathcal{R}_{xy}:={\rm Tr}_{\overline{xy}}[\mathcal{R}]$ where $\overline{xy}$ denotes the complement of $x \cup y$.
 Whether $\mathcal{R}_{xy}$ is a standard quantum state (or how close is to one) will be determined by the causal relation among $x,y$ for a given theory.
 In particular, equal-time partial traces lead to \emph{standard quantum states for all theories}, at least for those defined by standard QM where the evolution sector of the action is given by a tensor product of evolutions (as in \eqref{eq:Rdiscrete}).
 Below we discuss how these comments relate to the concept of \emph{microcausality} in QFT; see also figure \ref{fig:lightcone}.
 Because of the previous considerations it is natural to think of $\mathcal{R}$ as a proper generalization of the notion of state to the spacetime setting.
+Notice also that $\mathcal{R}$ is the \emph{unique} object that contains both timelike and spacelike correlators as expectation values of local operators in $\mathcal{H}$.
+At the same time, $\mathcal{R}$ is directly related to the exponential of the quantum action suggesting a direct interpretation: The SQM formalism provides a Hilbert space embedding of the ``sum over histories'' of Feynman (see also \cite{diaz2021path}).